Forest Therapy: Mindfulness in Nature

 Everyone can benefit from Forest Therapy Walks such as, but not limited to, people recovering from illness, youth, active military, veterans, people coping from loss, students, professionals, parents, people looking to better their mental health, first responders and seniors.
 Anyone who is looking to de-stress, slow down, heal and connect with nature.

-We offer sessions for groups with a minimum of five people and a maximum of 10.
-Cost is $20 per person.
-Please fill out our booking form below and our guide will be in touch to discuss details.
+We offer sessions for groups with a minimum of five people and a maximum of 15.
+Cost is $10 per person.
+Please contact firstname.lastname@example.org to book your walk.

 Our Forest Therapy walks will be guided by the CRCA’s Senior Conservation Educator, Stana Luxford Oddie who is accredited by the Association of Nature and Forest Therapy Guides and Program.
 She has decades of experience connecting people of all ages to nature.